hakib/django-admin-lightweight-date-hierarchy/README.rst

 This is what RangeBasedDateHierarchyListFilter does.

-To achieve the above query, simply add the following to your ModelAdmin:
+To achieve the above query, add the following to your ModelAdmin:

 .. code-block:: python